Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Multigraphs for torus actions

 where $N_p(w)=|\{i : w_{p,i}=w\}|$ is the number of times weight $w$ occurs at $p$.
 Therefore, if a fixed point $p_1 \in F^{S^1}$ with $\epsilon_F(p_1)=+1$ has weight $w$ and a fixed point $p_2 \in F^{S^1}$ with $\epsilon_F(p_2)=-1$ has weight $w$, then we can draw an edge between the corresponding vertices $p_1$ and $p_2$, giving a label $w$ to the edge, to exhaust all weights $w$ that appear at fixed points in $F^{S^1}$.
 In particular, this does not cause any self-loops.

 Repeating the above argument for each positive integer $w$ and each component of $M^{\mathbb{Z}_w}$, the proposition follows. \end{proof}

-We extend Proposition \ref{p34} to torus actions.
+We extend Proposition \ref{p33} to torus actions.

-\begin{pro} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points.
+\begin{pro} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points whose isotropy submanifolds are orientable.
 Then there exists a (signed labeled $k$-)multigraph describing $M$ that satisfies Property A. In particular, the multigraph has no self-loops. \end{pro}

 \begin{proof} Let $p$ be a fixed point and let $w$ be a weight at $p$.
 Let $F$ be a connected component of $M^{\ker w}$ which contains $p$.
-Choose an orientation of $F$ as it is orientable by Lemma \ref{l29}.
+Choose an orientation of $F$ as it is orientable by the assumption.

 The $T^k$-action on $M$ restricts to act on $F$, and the fixed point set $F^{T^k}$ of this action on $F$ is equal to $F \cap M^{T^k}$.
 Let $q \in F^{T^k}$.
 By definition of $\ker w$, every weight in $T_qF$ is a multiple of $w$.
 Replacing a weight with its negative (reversing of the orientation of $L_{q,i}$) if necessary, assume that every weight in $T_qF$ is a positive multiple of $w$.
 By Lemma \ref{l210},